 by Phil Kading

-The VEBA is another type of benefit that allows employers to support employees’ long-term healthcare needs.
+Funded HRAs with a VEBA trust (sometimes just referred to as a "VEBA") are another type of benefit that allows employers to support employees’ long-term healthcare needs.
 The tax law for VEBAs has been around for nearly 100 years, but VEBA usage and popularity has evolved over time as additional benefits, such as health savings accounts (HSAs) have been introduced.

 What is a VEBA?

 VEBA stands for voluntary employees’ beneficiary association.
 VEBAs are employer-funded, tax-free irrevocable trust arrangements that are often paired with HRAs.
 Because of this, the term “VEBA” often refers to the VEBA-funded HRA.